Web Design Tips: Key Highlights

 - Optimize saturation and brightness: Highly saturated colors can strain the eyes.
 Opt for a balance between saturation and brightness for optimal visibility.

-- Test your website’s contrast: Evaluate your website’s contrast in various lighting conditions to ensure readability in both bright and dim settings.
+- Test across different environments: Evaluate your website’s contrast in various lighting conditions to ensure readability in both bright and dim settings.

-- Understand the emotional impact of colors: Choose a palette that aligns with your website’s purpose and desired user experience.
+- Understand the emotional impact: Choose a palette that aligns with your website’s purpose and desired user experience.
 For instance, black is for prestige, blue is for calmness, etc.

 - Limit the use of multiple bright colors: Excessive use of bright colors can overwhelm your users or create visual confusion